 Many cultural institutions use social networks nowadays to promote their events.
-Geneva’s Museum of Art and History is no exception, but Facebook’s photo policy ruined their campaign.
+Geneva’s Museum of Art and History is no exception, but Facebook’s photo policy ruined its campaign.
 The museum posted images of two ancient statues that will be exhibited in an upcoming show.
 However, Facebook apparently thinks they’re porn, so it banned the museum’s ad.

 After the unpleasant surprise from Facebook, the museum turned to Twitter.
 They uploaded the two images to Twitter, each having the word “censuré” (“censored”) obstructing the… sensitive parts.
 The tweet reads:

 We wanted to promote the exhibition “César et le Rhône” using these two works but #Facebook we forbid it, because of their nudity… Perhaps it would be time for this platform to change its policy for museums and cultural institutions?